aitbaev-asik/Java-project-IITU/README.md

-# Пример проекта Java Spring Framework
+# Java Spring Framework

-Проект с подключенными библиотеками лемматизаторами.
-Содержит несколько контроллеров, сервисов и репозиторий с подключением к бд MySQL.
+A project with connected lemmatizer libraries.
+It contains several controllers, services, and repositories with a MySQL database connection.